Compound liquidator makes $4M as oracles post inflated Dai price By Cointelegraph - Up News Info

 Compound liquidator makes $4M as oracles post inflated Dai price

-The crypto market suffered a powerful crash on Thursday morning UTC, which sent prices of major currencies like (BTC) and Ether (ETH) tumbling in excess of 10%.
+The crypto market suffered a powerful crash on Thursday morning UTC, which sent prices of major currencies such as (BTC) and Ether (ETH) tumbling in excess of 10%.

 When traders rush for the exits, the price of stablecoins generally increase as the demand for stability rises.
-In today’s crash, however, the effect became particularly pronounced on Dai (DAI), which briefly traded for $1.3 between 7 and 8 AM UTC.
+In today’s crash, however, the effect became particularly pronounced on Dai, which briefly traded for $1.3 between 7 am and 8 am UTC.

 Continue Reading on Coin Telegraph